-I’ve been working on making the perfect chocolate mug cake for six months now.
-I wanted it to be just right – rich, chocolaty, gooey, and I also wanted it to be low carb and gluten free.
+I’ve been working on making the perfect keto chocolate mug cake for six months now.
+I wanted it to be just right – rich, chocolaty, gooey, and I also wanted it to be low carb and gluten-free.

-I tried maybe 20 recipes for chocolate mug cake, I kid you not.
+I tried maybe 20 different recipes, I kid you not.
 And besides gaining three pounds, I was sorely disappointed in all of them, mostly the texture.
 It was either very dry or too crumbly and not at all cake-like.

 Then it dawned on me.
 These wonderful paleo chocolate muffins, deeply chocolatey and moist and so so good.
 Why not try to create a keto version and microwave it?